ACCA vs CFA: The Biggest Dilemma

 CFA

-For CFA course, you can start preparation in the first year of graduation and appear for the Level 1 exam in the second year.
+For the CFA course, you can start preparation in the first year of graduation and appear for the Level 1 exam in the second year.

 ACCA Subjects